symmy596/PythonMaps-Scipy-2022/README.md

 For a smooth experience, you will need to make sure that you install or update your Python distribution and download the tutorial material before the day of the tutorial.
 Furthermore, there are a number of data sources (listed below) required for the tutorial.
 These will need to be downloaded and placed in the resources folder ahead of time.

+This workshop will consist of four hands on tutorials / examples.

+#### Visualising Points and Lines

+The first part of this task will involve reading, manipulating, and plotting point data and the second will involve the creation linestrings from points.
+There will be a brief introduction on the task at hand and a run through of the tutorial as well as a brief discussion around the finer points of data visualisation.
+- Attendees will use the world port index to generate a map showing the locations of the world’s ports.
+- In the second half, attendees will use the locations of the world’s airports and data on the number of flights between each airport to generate a series of linestrings representing flightpaths and plot this data to show the worlds flight paths.

+##### Learning Outcomes
+- Understand how to read and manipulate point/line data as well as generate points and lines from latitude and longitude values.
+- Understand how to plot point data with Matplotlib.
+- Understand how to generate linestrings from points using Shapely.
+- Understand how to plot line data with GeoPandas.
+- Understand how to reproject shape data using GeoPandas and Cartopy.

+#### Visualising Polygons

+Following a brief introduction, attendees will be tasked with creating visualisations using polygons and multipolygons.
+Attendees will use the Natural Earth dataset to generate different visualisations depending on which polygons take their fancy.
+An example will be provided showing how to overlay the worlds time zones onto a standard world map.

+##### Learning outcomes:
+- Understand how to read and manipulate polygon and multipolygon data as well as generate polygons and multipolygons from latitude and longitude values.
+- Understand how plot polygons and multipolygons using GeoPandas.
+- Understand how to reproject polygons and multipolygons using GeoPandas and Cartopy.

+#### Visualising Rasters

+There will be a short introduction and then attendees will be tasked with creating visualisations using raster files.
+There are several open-source raster datasets available through NEO (NASA earth observations) and attendees will be encouraged to use whichever dataset takes their fancy.
+An example will be provided and discussed outlining how to plot the world’s population density.

+##### Learning outcomes:
+- Understand how to read and manipulate raster data with Rasterio and rioxarray.
+- Understand how to plot raster data with Rasterio and Matplotlib
+- Understand how to reproject raster data with rioxarray.

+#### Combing shapes with rasters

+This section will outline how to overlay shape data like lines or polygons onto raster data like satellite imagery and how to use polygons to isolate specific parts of a raster.
+For example, use a polygon representing the borders of a country to isolate the data for that country in the raster image.

+##### Learning Outcomes:
+- Understanding how to use geospatial reference systems to ensure that the shape data is overlaid on the raster data in the correct location.
+- Understanding how to use rioxarray to clip a raster according to the outline of a polygon.

 ## Download Tutorial Materials

 This GitHub repository is all that is needed in terms of tutorial content.
 The simplest solution is to download the material using this link: